 - Romaine lettuce: Typically used for Caesar salad, but feel free to switch it up to another variety of greens if you prefer.

 - Red onion: Personally, I can’t stand eating tacos without onions, so they are a must.
 They add the perfect crunch and zing.
-Feel free to swap for the red for white or leave them out altogether if you so choose.
+Feel free to swap the red for white or leave them out altogether if you so choose.

 - Avocado: A small to medium-sized avocado will suffice.